 We produced some of the finest and most read satirical pieces on the Indian web in those days, closely impacting the public discourse during 2010–2014 — the years of the anti-corruption movement, the post-Nirbhaya struggle, and the build-up to the general elections.
 I also spearheaded our acclaimed internship program, and closely mentored hundreds of young writers.

 Working with the best of people, I gained the most crucial and challenging life experiences and learnings in leadership, coaching and entrepreneurship.
 However, as college drew to a close, I quit from an active role as Editor-in-chief in May 2013.

-After this, I joined the Teach For India Fellowship.
-I spent two extremely rigorous, learning-filled, and reflective years teaching 54 primary children in a municipal school catering to a low-income community in Shahdara, Delhi.
-I also spent significant time as a recruiter, interviewer and coach.
+I quit, because at this point I joined the Teach For India Fellowship.
+I spent two extremely rigorous, learning-filled, and reflective years teaching 50-odd primary children in a municipal school catering to a low-income community in Shahdara, Delhi.
+I also spent significant time as a recruiter, interviewer and leadership coach.

 These two years made me a philosophical beast of sorts.
 I realized journalism was my tool to influence the way the world works.
 From July 2015 to April 2016, I trained under an acclaimed UK journalist at a Bengaluru journalism school.
 I am currently working on, among other projects, a book about my experiences as a Teach For India Fellow and a new journalistic initiative.
 Over the past year, I have also written a series on ordinariness and leadership, and my ideas in education.